rayknezdev/PP2-Tic-Tac-Toe/README.md

 JSHint.com showed no errors but showed 43 warnings.

 ## Credits

-For creating the code for Tic-Tac-Toe  game, I was free to search inspiration at DEV Community, place where coders share, stay-up to date and grow their careers.
+- For creating the code for Tic-Tac-Toe  game, I was free to search inspiration at DEV Community, place where coders share, stay-up to date and grow their careers.

-## Bugs
+Also I was free to search inspiration at Github , reading projects that were previously done.
+- To thank Slack community, especially one indvidual.
+- To thank my mentor
+- To thank Code Institute providing me material and chance to learn and to maintain in learning.